willynilly/cff-author-updater/README.md

 If a commit or co-author entry lacks a GitHub account (i.e. appears as a raw name/email):

 - These are **initially treated as `entities`**.
-- If both a name and email are present, and the contributor matches an existing `person`, they are identified as that person.
+- However, if the contributor matches an existing `person` in the CFF through the **deduplication strategy**, they are identified as that person.
-- If a name has only a single part (e.g. no `family-names`), the contributor is **retained as an `entity`**, and a warning is posted with the commit SHA.
+- If a name has only a single part (e.g. no `family-names`), the contributor is **retained as an `entity`**.
-- If only an email is provided (no name), the contributor is skipped with a warning.
+- If only an email is provided (i.e., no name), and a name cannot be found on an ORCID profile associated with that email, then the contributor is skipped.
-- ORCID enrichment currently only consists of adding an ORCID.
+- ORCID enrichment currently only consists of adding an ORCID and a missing author name.
 It is only applied to git commiters that have an email address, and whose ORCID profile has made that email address public.
-Most ORCID users do not make their email addresses public, so this enrichment rarely occurs.
+Most ORCID accounts do not make their email addresses public on their profiles, so this enrichment rarely occurs.

-#### Fields:
+#### CFF Fields:
-- `person`: `given-names`, `family-names`, `email`, `orcid`
+- `person`: `given-names` (from git commit name or ORCID profile if available), `family-names` (from git commit name or ORCID profile is available), `email` (from git commit email if available), `orcid` (from git commit email and ORCID email search if available)
-- `entity`: `name`, `email` (if available), `alias` (optional)
+- `entity`: `name`, `email` (from git commit email if available)

-> ⚠️ Contributors with missing `family-names` or emails are preserved as `entity` entries and clearly marked in warnings.
+> ⚠️ Contributors with missing `given-names`, `family-names` or `email` are preserved as `entity` entries.

 ---